questdb/documentation/clients/date-to-timestamp-conversion.md

 The `java.time.LocalDate` type stores only date information, while `java.time.LocalDateTime` stores both date and time information.

-The QuestDB Java Client needs either an `java.time.Instant` or as a `long` number representing the Epoch.
-When using a `long`, you need to provide the units via `java.time.temporal.ChronoUnit`.
+The QuestDB Java Client expects either a `java.time.Instant` object or a `long` value representing an epoch number.
+When using a `long`, you must provide the time unit using `java.time.temporal.ChronoUnit`.

 Example using `Instant`